-Vegetables for kids can be hard to find – this butternut squash fries recipe is an easy crowd pleaser that kids and adults alike will love!
+Vegetables for kids can be hard to find – this butternut squash fries recipe is an easy crowd-pleaser that kids and adults alike will love!
 Crispy and sweet, they take little prep to get together.
 With a bit of oven time to crisp and caramelize, these are the perfect kid-friendly side dish.

-Truth is, butternut squash is one of my favorite vegetables, no matter the time of year.
+But you know what?
+Butternut squash is one of my favorite vegetables, no matter the time of year.

 Tips to making this butternut squash fries recipe

 Butternut squash can seem scary, but I promise, it’s not!
 Here’s some tips for making these crispy fries with no sweat.

 - Peel the squash first.
 I find it usually takes me about 2 rounds of peeling to get through the thick skin, but after that I’m gold.